-As the most diverse city in the country, you can find every type of food here you’d ever want.
-But that, plus the sprawl of the city, can make it tough to decide where to eat - whether you live here and want a really excellent dinner, or you’re visiting for work and only have one or two meals to make your trip count.
+There are more than 12,000 restaurants in Houston.
+And as the most diverse city in the country, you can basically find every type of food here that you’d ever want.
+But that can also make it tough to decide where to eat - whether you live here and want a really excellent dinner, or you’re visiting for work and only have one or two meals to make your trip count.
 That’s where we come in.

 Here you’ll find our recommendations for where to eat and drink in Houston.
-We’ve included everything from the best group dinner spot in The Heights to some of our all-time favorite places for classic Tex-Mex.
-This is our first Houston guide, but expect more coverage from The Infatuation in 2018.
+We’ve included everything from the best date spots to some of our favorites for Tex-Mex, barbecue, and Vietnamese, along with all of the new restaurants you should know about.

 THE NEW-ISH SPOTS EVERYONE’S TALKING ABOUT

 Better Luck Tomorrow in The Heights is a really good restaurant disguised as a neighborhood bar.
 This is a retro-ish spot with excellent cocktails, a wraparound patio, and a perfect patty melt.
-They also do a really good pasta night every Tuesday that you’ll want to make a weekly tradition.
+They also do a really good pasta night every Tuesday.

 There are lots of Tex-Mex establishments in Houston, but The Original Ninfa’s on Navigation is legendary.
 Brief history lesson: it was opened in 1973 by “Mama” Ninfa Laurenzo, who is largely credited with making fajitas popular in Houston.
 For this, we thank her.
 The original downtown location is now run by a different restaurant group, but Ninfa’s legacy continues and their fajitas are as good as ever.
 Post up on their outdoor patio with a margarita and be sure to order extra flour tortillas.